bilal-fazlani/zio-ulid/docs/index.md

 libraryDependencies += "com.bilal-fazlani" %% "zio-ulid" % "<VERSION>"
 ```

+!!! note
+    Only Scala 3 is supported at the moment.
+Scala 2.13 will be supported in the next release.

 ## Why ZIO-ULID?

-There are already a few implementations of ULID in Scala, I could not find one that fits natively in ZIO ecosystem.
-This library takes the core logic from [airframe-ulid](https://wvlet.org/airframe/docs/airframe-ulid) and implements similar features using ZIO constructs.
+While there are already a few implementations of ULID in Scala, I could not find one that fits natively in ZIO ecosystem.
+This library has the core logic from [airframe-ulid](https://wvlet.org/airframe/docs/airframe-ulid) implemented using FP and ZIO constructs.

 ## Features